kinopio-club/kinopio-help/posts/privacy-policy.md

 color: 'pink'
 ---

 > Friends don't spy on friends.
-I endeavor to treat everyone fairly, ethically, and honestly.

 - Kinopio won’t show you ads of any kind, or sell your data.
 - Children, and anyone else, will be able to use Kinopio anonymously.
 Without an account, none of your data will be transmitted to Kinopio servers.